 Fisher Prize: $1,000 USD

-Youth Prize: Six days at Audubon's Hog Island Audubon Camp during the 2023 season.
+Youth Prize: Six days at Audubon's Hog Island Audubon Camp for teens during the 2024 season

 - Melissa Hafting, conservation photographer and youth nature educator